rmmajor/tgMorseBot/README.md

 # tgMorseBot
-The bot which turns your text into a Morse code
+The bot which turns your text into a Morse code vBeta 0.1